29 March 2016

 If you have PNH or aHUS your immune system attacks your blood cells.
 And the consequences of these diseases are devastating and systemic.

-“Soliris is also one of the most expensive drugs in the world, costing up to $500,000 per patient per year,” says Associate Professor Hans Elmlund, Imaging CoE and co-lead author of the paper.
+“Soliris is also one of the most expensive drugs in the world, costing up to $500,000 per patient per year,” Associate Professor Hans Elmlund, Imaging CoE and co-lead author of the paper, said.

 “Using three-dimensional electron microscopy and computer modelling we could determine exactly where Soliris binds and understand how it inhibits this part of the immune system.
-Knowing this, and knowing how ticks defend themselves will provide novel inhibitors."
+Knowing this, and knowing how ticks defend themselves will provide novel inhibitors,” Associate Professor Elmlund said.

 Professor Susan Lea, Oxford University and visiting academic at Monash University explains that the tick proteins are much smaller and easier to make than the antibodies in Soliris and may result in much cheaper therapies for a range of different immune disorders.

-“The tick proteins act at the same point in the cascade as Soliris but they differ in molecular detail, and therefore may provide routes to treatment of patients with PNH who have become resistant to Soliris,” says Susan.
+“The tick proteins act at the same point in the cascade as Soliris but they differ in molecular detail, and therefore may provide routes to treatment of patients with PNH who have become resistant to Soliris,” Professor Lea said.